apache/flink-cdc/docs/content/connectors/oracle-cdc.md

      GRANT SELECT ANY TRANSACTION TO flinkuser CONTAINER=ALL;
      GRANT LOGMINING TO flinkuser CONTAINER=ALL;
      GRANT CREATE TABLE TO flinkuser CONTAINER=ALL;
-     GRANT LOCK ANY TABLE TO flinkuser CONTAINER=ALL;
+     -- need not to execute if set scan.incremental.snapshot.enabled=true(default) GRANT LOCK ANY TABLE TO flinkuser CONTAINER=ALL;
      GRANT CREATE SEQUENCE TO flinkuser CONTAINER=ALL;